iconify/icon-finder/docs/core/routes.md

 -   `filter`: string.
 Keyword to filter icons.
 The default value is an empty string "".
 -   `page`: number.
 Current page number.
 The default value is 0.
 -   `tag`: string | null.
 Tag filter.
 If not null, only icons that include tag will be shown.
 Value could be an empty string to show icons that do not have any tag.
 The default value is null.
 -   `themePrefix`: string | null.
 Theme prefix.
 Value is a theme name, not an actual prefix.
-See "Prefixes and Suffixes" section below.
+See the "Prefixes and Suffixes" section below.
 The default value is null.
 -   `themeSuffix`: string | null.
 Same as above, but for the suffix.

 ### Search